 Illustration.
 The following table illustrates the effect of leverage on returns from an investment in our common stock assuming various annual returns, net of expenses.
 The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing below.
 The calculation assumes (i) \$75 million in debt outstanding (i.e., assumes that we have exercised the accordion feature under the Credit Facility and borrowed the full \$75 million available to us under our Credit Facility), (ii) leverage of 32% consistent with actual leverage as of December 31, 2012, (iii) a weighted average cost of funds of 3%, (iv) \$234.4 million in total assets, and (v) \$159.4 million in total net assets.
-In order to compute the "Corresponding return to stockholders," the "Assumed Return on Our Portfolio (net of expenses)" is multiplied by the assumed total assets to obtain an assumed return to us.
-From this amount, the interest expense is calculated by multiplying the assumed weighted average cost of funds times the assumed debt outstanding, and the product is subtracted from the assumed return to us in order to determine the return available to stockholders.
+In order to compute the "Corresponding return to stockholders," the "Assumed Return on Our Portfolio (net of expenses)" is multiplied by the assumed weighted average cost of funds times the assumed debt outstanding, and the product is subtracted from the assumed return to us in order to determine the return available to stockholders.
 The return available to stockholders is then divided by our total net assets to determine the "Corresponding return to stockholders."
 Actual interest payments may be different.

-Assumed Return on Our Portfolio (net of expenses) -10% -5% 0% 5% 10% Corresponding return to stockholders (16.12)% (8.76)% (1.41)% 5.94% 13.29%
+TABLE OF CONTENTS Assumed Return on Our Portfolio (net of expenses) -10% -5% 0% 5% 10% Corresponding return to stockholders (16.12)% (8.76)% (1.41)% 5.94% 13.29%